 2019-2020 ACEDP Application Guidelines

 The General Assistance set-aside is designed to provide cities and counties with the opportunity to apply for grant assistance for a variety of public infrastructure and public facility projects.
-The Arkansas Economic Development Commission is currently accepting proposals for grant funding under the General Assistance and Innovative Projects line item of the Arkansas Community and Economic Development Program.
+The Arkansas Economic Development Commission is currently accepting proposals for grant funding under the General Assistance line item of the Arkansas Community and Economic Development Program.

 Only non-entitlement cities and counties are eligible to apply.
 All projects must address a national objective for the Community Development Block Grant program (CDBG): benefit to persons of low to moderate-income, elimination of conditions of slum and blight, or assistance in addressing an urgent community need.

 Grants will be for an amount between $75,000 and $1,000,000.
 Priority will be given to projects which meet a well-documented need that ready to proceed, to communities with lower average incomes, and to projects that address priorities cited in the state's Consolidated Plan.
 Proposals must be submitted no later than 4:30 p.m. on March 27, 2020 **extended for COVID-19 support projects, by invitation**.
 Grant awards will be made before July 1, 2020.